 As the old Irish proverb goes, “A good laugh and a long sleep are the two best cures for anything.”
-Unfortunately, when you are living with a toddler, sleep can be elusive for both you and your youngster.
+Unfortunately, when you are living with a toddler, sleep can be elusive for both you and your youngster especially when your doing some virtual dating at night.
 And with sleep deprivation, it is pretty difficult to find much to laugh about.

 Enough sleep is important at any age, but for your child’s mental and physical health, it is highly essential.
 The National Sleep Foundation recommends 11 to 14 hours of sleep for kids aged 1 to 2 years, and 10 to 13 hours for 3- to 5-year-olds.
 However, as children grow out of infancy and into toddlerhood, convincing them to go to bed becomes a struggle.
 Getting them to stay in bed could also be challenging.